linsyking/meow-lang/docs/proof/research/scratch/systems/REPORT.md

   rounds): the single-site invariants transfer to ALL k-th-occurrence and anchored calculi, and three of the six pairwise combinations collapse trivially.
-* R2: deep dive 1 — ANCHORED.
+* R2 (done, Sec.
+7): deep dive 1 — ANCHORED.
+Verdict: COLLAPSE into L,
+  strictly and unconditionally (first variant with a proven placement);
+  eq discovered with an alphabet-sensitive boundary; measure lemma found (unifies the four once-invariants for the whole single-site family).
 * R3: deep dive 2+3 — the k-th-occurrence family and rank-k Markov.
 * R4: deep dive 4 — flat lazy-pass calculus.
 * R5: native multi-pattern one-sweep + survey of the rest + final map +